 10. Embrace Your Natural Hair

-Packing a hair dryer, hair curler and a straightener—in addition to your universal adapter—can easily add 10 pounds to your bag.
-Consider embracing your natural wave during your time away and washing your hair at night so that it’s dry by morning.
-If this idea is mortifying to you, consider asking your travel companions to share responsibility of packing pluggable items with you.
-You bring the hair dryer and they can bring the straightener.
-Kumbaya!
+Packing a hairdryer, hair curler, and a straightener can easily add 10 pounds to your bag.
+Consider embracing your natural wave during your time away.
+If this idea is mortifying to you, consider asking your travel companions to share the responsibility of packing pluggable items with you.
+You bring the hairdryer, and they can bring the straightener.
+Sharing is caring!